Segagaga: Gameplay

 In-game screenshot, showing the player fighting Amigo from Samba de Amigo.

 Segagaga is a role-playing simulation video game, described as a "Sega simulation".
 Controlling the young Sega Tarō, the player is tasked with saving a struggling Sega from losing the console market to their rival DOGMA.
 The player must progress through various Sega development studios and fight various employees, who due to the stress and pressure brought on by tight work constraints have turned into mutants.
 Unlike other role-playing games, Tarō "attacks" by shouting verbal abuses and insults, such as telling them their game is terrible or they will never get a girlfriend.
 Enemies have a "will meter" that weakens as the player deals more insults towards them, and will win the fight once it fully drains.
-Failing to defeat an enemy will result in a month of development time being lost, which will become critical as the game progresses.
+Failing to defeat an enemy will result in a month of development time being lost, which becomes critical as the game progresses.

 Once an enemy is defeated, they may become willing to ally with the player and aid them in their adventure.
 Should the defeated enemy accept, the player will need to quickly answer questions within a ten-second timer, such as how much the employee will make and what work conditions there are.
-If the player succeeds, they can place the new employee into one of four development group positions, including director, designer, planner, and programmer — development teams will increase the player's stamina and "creativity", detrimental to later sections of the game.
+If the player succeeds, they can place the new employee into one of four development group positions, including director, designer, planner, and programmer — development teams will increase the player's stamina and "creativity", detrimental to later sections.
 Based on player decisions, teams can either make a small number of high-quality games or quickly produce shovelware games to hopefully generate profit.
-The game will end after three years of development time are completed; the ending is based on the player's performance.
+The game ends after three years of development time are completed; the ending is based on the player's performance.